 First things first: What does successful aging mean, anyway?
 It’s true that the idea of “aging well” feels a bit subjective—the approach and mindset of one person might look a little different from someone else.
 But from a scientific POV, we define healthy aging as supporting your body and wellbeing in a way that allows you to live your life the way you want to, for as long as possible.
 And that means building a foundation of healthy habits, no matter what life stage you’re currently in.

-Most of us probably already know that balanced nutrition is a huge part of this—filling your daily diet with a spectrum of nutrients, and ideally taking a quality multivitamin to help fill gaps.
+Most of us probably already know that balanced nutrition is a huge part of this—filling your daily diet with a spectrum of nutrients, and ideally taking a quality multivitamin and protein powder to help fill gaps.
 (Part of this is also recognizing that your nutrient needs evolve as you age.)
 But scientists have also zeroed in on another potential key component of healthy aging: something called Activity Theory of Aging.
 (1)

 What is Activity Theory?